 First, we will set up the selling plan group details for "subscribe and save."

-Public name - This is the name of the selling plan group and it's shown to customers on the product page typically.
+Name - This is the name of the selling plan group and it's shown to customers on the product page.

 Plan selector title - This is displayed when customers view your selling plan group options on the product page.